exonum/exonum-doc/src/get-started/create-service.md

 ### Initialize Blockchain

 Exonum contains `Blockchain` type.
-To create blockchain we should create a database instance and declare a list of [provided services](../architecture/services.md).
-As we haven’t implemented a service yet, we keep the list empty.
+To create a blockchain we should create a database instance and declare a list of [provided services](../architecture/services.md).
+As we have not implemented a service yet, we keep the list empty.

 Put this code after logger initialization into `main` function body: